Adam Stansfield: Posthumous recognition

 At his funeral, Stansfield's widow Marie had an idea to set up the Adam Stansfield Foundation, which by the fourth anniversary of his death had raised over £150,000.
 It works in offering children football in Devon, Somerset and Herefordshire, the three counties in which he played professionally, as well as increasing opportunities for the disabled to take part in the sport.
 The foundation also aims to increase awareness of bowel cancer.

 Stansfield continues to be remembered by fans of his former teams.
 On 9 August 2014, as Exeter started the new season against Portsmouth, a giant flag resembling his club shirt was displayed by the crowd.
 Hereford, the phoenix club of Hereford United, gave a minute's applause to Stansfield in the ninth minute – his number for the Bulls — in the 2016 FA Vase Final.
 Exeter and Yeovil agreed that on their meeting at St James Park on 8 August 2015, there would be a minute's applause in the seventh minute and ninth, for the numbers he wore at each club.
 Earlier the same day, there was also a match between the two clubs' supporters in Topsham, Devon, to raise funds for his foundation.

 In March 2011, Elmore named their new stand at Horsdon Park after Stansfield, ahead of a game against Hengrove Athletic.
 The match attracted over 100 fans, ahead of a usual average of 35.
 From 2011 to 2015, an aeroplane belonging to Flybe bore an image of Stansfield, with other aeroplanes belonging to the company featuring such former footballers as George Best and Kevin Keegan.
 In 2015, Stansfield was featured on £5 Exeter Pound notes in the city.
 In recognition of his achievements at Exeter City, Stansfield was in 2017 inducted into the Exeter City Hall of Fame alongside Sidney Thomas, Graham Rees and Peter Hatch.
 In 2018 Exeter City named their new stand the Stagecoach Adam Stansfield Stand.

-His passing and legacy is referenced in the Minnie Birch song Show Me the Way to Go Home.
+Stansfield‘s death and legacy is referenced in the Minnie Birch song Show Me the Way to Go Home.